TemporalData/Meteo-Tweets/Preprocessing/readme.md

 *Current version is a placeholder for pipeline for text model*

 Running this file will generate csv files corresponding to the models needed for the text part of the application.

+## timeline_pipeline.py

+Running this file will generate csv files corresponding to the models needed for the timeline part of the application.

 ## weather_pipeline.py